Bicol Express Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

-Apparently, this recipe hoped to be a less flavorful or spicy rendition of Laing.
-This is a local dish made of dried taro leaves, and similar to our dish of choice, rich coconut milk.
+This recipe aims to be a milder version of Laing, a local dish made from dried taro leaves with rich coconut milk.

 Bicol Express quickly grew in popularity.
 And soon, the dish began popping up in several other dining establishments in the country.
 But what most people didnโt know by then was that the dish did not exactly originate from the region in its own name.